Zerr0-C00L/Balkan-On-Demand/README.md

 A Stremio addon that provides access to popular movies and TV series from the Balkan region (ex-Yugoslavia).

+## ⚠️ Important Disclaimer

+This addon aggregates streams from the **BauBau Click Premium** Kodi addon.
+I do not own, host, or control any of the media content or streams.
+Users install and use this addon at their own discretion and responsibility.
+All content is provided by third-party sources.

 ## Features

 - 🎬 **15,000+ Videos** - Massive collection automatically synced from Bilosta CDN